themaximalist/llm.js/README.md

 For the browser, keys should be included as an option.

-For local models like [llamafile](https://github.com/Mozilla-Ocho/llamafile) and [Ollama](https://ollama.com/), no API key is needed, just ensure an instance is running.
+For local models like [Ollama](https://ollama.com/), no API key is needed, just ensure an instance is running.

 ## Getting Started